thought-driven/bummr/README.md

 ## Developing

+Set version in `lib/bummr/version.rb`

 `rake build` to build locally

-`gem install --local ~/dev/mine/bummr/pkg/bummr-X.X.X.gem` in the app you wish to use it with.
+`gem install --local ./pkg/bummr-X.X.X.gem` with the ruby version of the app you'd like to use it with.

 `rake` will run the suite of unit tests.